-$$S'' = \frac{(C \odot S)'}{C'}.$$ (7)
+$$S'' = \frac{(C \odot S)'}{C'} \ . \tag{7}$$

-For the filtering operations, we used the geodesic filter with the following spatial and range standard deviations (sigmas): 10 and 0.1 for the x and y dimensions, and 5 and 0.1 for the i dimension.
+For the filtering operations, we used the geodesic filter with the following spatial and range standard deviations (sigmas): 10 and 0.1 for the x and y dimensions, and x and x and x and x dimension.
 For a more detailed discussion on how this step is carried out, we refer the reader to the original papers.
-Now, S'' contains estimates that are propagated over the whole light field domain and are locally consistent inside the light field among a subset of images (see Figure 2).
-For simplicity of notation, from now on we refer to S'' as S.
+Now, x contains estimates that are propagated over the whole light field domain and are locally consistent inside the light field among a subset of images (see Figure 2).
+For simplicity of notation, from now on we refer to x as x.

-3.3 Global Gathering of the Image-Based Estimates
+3.3 Global gathering of the image-based estimates

 The edge-preserving filtering step results in the segmentations $S_i$ that vary smoothly inside S and are locally consistent.
 However, as seen in Figure 2, they can still be noisy due to missing image edges in L and incorrect initial estimates.
-Moreover, the filtering step works solely in image space and does not include geometric information, making the different $S_i$ geometrically inconsistent.
+Moreover, the filtering step works solely in image space and does not include geometric information, making the different $S_i$ 's geometrically inconsistent.
 In this global gathering step, we combine the per-image segmentation estimates in 3D space using the camera calibrations, such that locally consistent segmentations are aggregated to obtain a globally consistent probabilistic 3D object segmentation H. Then, these results can be reprojected back into the input image to obtain accurate 2D object segmentations.
-The gathering step constitutes the last stage of our local-to-global framework and ensures that the $S_i$ s become globally consistent.
+The gathering step constitutes the last stage of our local-to-global framework and ensures that the $S_i$ 's become globally consistent.